nydailynews/vegas-victims/project/bios.md

 ![Michael Anderson](static/img/michael_anderson.jpg)
 ### Michael Anderson
 Anderson “was everything a woman could want,” his girlfriend Biana Acosta wrote in a social media post confirming he was among the dead.
 Anderson had a 2-year-old son along with a 6-month-old boy with Acosta, according to a GoFundMe page set up to cover his funeral expenses.
-“The thing about my love story with Michael is that it has been ever lasting since the moment we locked eyes.
-I have been crazy in love with this man since I was 15,” she wrote.
+“I have been crazy in love with this man since I was 15,” she wrote.
 “He was our whole world.
 And now I don't know how to go on without him.”

 ![Kurt Von Tillow](static/img/kurt_von_tillow.jpg)
 ### Kurt Von Tillow
 Von Tillow, a 55-year-old Cameron Park, Calif., resident, was surrounded by family members when the gunshots rang out.
 His sister and niece were hospitalized following the shooting and his wife, daughter, and son-in-law managed to escape unharmed, KCRA reported.
 “My brother-in-law was the most patriotic person you ever met,” Mark Carson told the news station.
-“Guarantee you, he was covered in red, white and blue, with a Coors Light in his hand, smiling with his family and listening to some music.”
+“Guarantee you, he was covered in red, white and blue, with a Coors Light in his hand, smiling with his family.”

 ![Victor Link](static/img/victor_link.jpg)
 ###Victor Link